KazaiMazai/SwiftletModel/README.md

 Now let's create a chat instance and put some messages into it.
 To do it we need to create a context first:

 ```swift
 var context = Context()
 ```

+***What is a context?***

+>Context is a place where all entities live.
+>Actually it's just a wrapper around a plain swift dictionary that is used to store entities and relations.

 Now let's create a chat with some messages.